 - Simple admissions process

-In this setting, you are supported by addiction specialists who know how to treat addictions effectively, for example, multiple prescription drug addiction treatment.
-Rehab is just not the place the rich and famous go to quit an addictive habit, but ordinary people too.
+In this setting, you are supported by addiction specialists who know how to treat addictions effectively, and are experienced in the specialist area of addiction.

 Services available to the general public include projects such as: